UK tech experts · info@vividrepairs.co.uk

 Frequently Asked Questions

 The Philips Evnia 49-inch QD OLED is our top gaming pick, offering stunning 240Hz refresh rate and 0.03ms response time.
-For a more budget-friendly option, the Evnia 27-inch 4K at £238.99 delivers excellent 160Hz performance with G-Sync support.
+For a more budget-friendly option, the Evnia 27-inch 4K delivers excellent 160Hz performance with G-Sync support.

 Absolutely.
 Philips offers exceptional value across all price points.
-The 24E1N1100A at £68.95 delivers 100Hz IPS performance for less than £70, while premium models like the 49-inch QD OLED compete with monitors costing hundreds more.
+The 24E1N1100A delivers 100Hz IPS performance for less than £70, while premium models like the 49-inch QD OLED compete with monitors costing hundreds more.

 Most Philips monitors include LowBlue mode and FlickerFree technology to reduce eye strain during long sessions.
 These features are standard across the range, from the budget 24-inch models to the premium gaming displays.